lionelmace/ibmcloud-labs/labs/Lab VPC/README.md

-# Step 3 - Show Infrastructure and Region commands
+# 3 - Show Infrastructure and Region commands

 1. Get the list of all Infrastructure commands
     ```